 Because the bright spots in a painting will appear even brighter next to dark areas, SHADOWS and shaded areas ought to be a part of any painting.
 A lack of light creates the darker tones within an image while also creating shadows and areas of shade.
 An object blocking the light casts a shadow which can fall across a lit part of the scene.
 SHADE tends to be simply a larger area of shadow.
 The darkest tone in a painting is often the deepest area of shade, where the least amount of light reaches.
 As light is reduced, color tends to become darker, grayer, and more muted.

-If shadows falling across a part of a painting are a darker and cooler version of the base color, how would you paint a cast shadow that crosses a path with grass on both sides?
+If shadows falling across a part of a painting are a darker and cooler version of the base color, how would you paint a cast shadow that crosses a path with grass on both sides (with this method)?
 First, you would paint the areas themselves, with the grass painted green and the path perhaps painted a gray-brown.
 Paint one area and let it dry before painting the next to avoid blurring.
 When the painted grass and path are dry, next create a grayed-green and a grayer gray-brown for shadow colors.
 Then paint the shadow in two different stages, one for the grass and the other for the path, with drying in between to avoid bleeding of color.
 In theory, the overall TONE of the shadows stays constant throughout, even though the COLORS change according to the features underneath.

 In most cases cast shadows have CRISP edges, which you would paint wet-on-dry (wet paint on dry paper) over a dried wash.
 As previously mentioned, nearby objects can reflect light or color into the shadows.
-A painter would brush in reflected colors while the shadow color is still wet, for SOFT blending.
+A painter could brush in reflected colors while the shadow color is still wet, for SOFT blending.
 Other shadows may be SOFT-edged (for example, where fleeting light flashes over a hillside, or in some snow depressions).
 Paint these soft-edged shadows wet-into-wet.

 The general process for creating a watercolor with enough contrast to make your picture “pop” involves painting in stages and layers.
 Your aim is to paint confidently with a brush full of color and to paint shadow areas right up against the lightest parts of your painting.
 Think of it this way: